 Better Performing Receivers Around For Less Money

-In conclusion, the NRD-301A was a set that kept the tradition of JRC in the high end commercial market for that time.
-However for my needs and desires it simply does not show enough features and quality (major power transformer flaws to name one) plus its steep price tag to ever desire one.
+In conclusion, the NRD-301A was a HF receiver that kept the tradition of JRC in the high end commercial market for that time.
+However for my needs and desires it simply did not show enough features and quality (major power transformer flaws to name one) plus its steep price tag to ever desire one.
 In general it's internal board construction and overall quality is no different then JRC's lower cost receivers .
 The metal front panel and above quality rotary controls are of a higher standing.

 © N9EWO, all rights reserved